Earl Warren Legal Training Program

 • Am I eligible for a scholarship if I am not a U.S. citizen?

 No. You must be a U.S. citizen to be eligible for the scholarship.

 • How/ when are awardees notified?
 Will I be notified if I don’t receive an award?

-All applicants of the Earl Warren Scholarship will be notified during mid-August, via email.
+All applicants of the Earl Warren Scholarship will be notified during the first week of August, via email.

 • May I apply for an Earl Warren Scholarship if I am not attending a law school located in the United States?